Program Description

 medical therapies, performing advanced procedures like IPL, and fitting scleral lenses

 to address ocular surface diseases effectively as a primary care optometrist.
-We emphasizing
+We emphasize

 comprehensive care through advanced diagnostics.